 When plugged into Mac’s USB port, a healthy external hard drive gets readily available on the Desktop, Finder, and Disk Utility section.
-Further, transfer of files to-and-from the external hard drive is made possible when the device is successfully mounted on the Mac computer.
+Further, the transfer of files to-and-from the external hard drive is made possible when the device is successfully mounted on the Mac computer.
 Finally, after the job is done, you can safely remove the external storage device from Mac.

 Why Isn’t WD External Hard Drive Recognized on Mac?

 There are several possibilities for a WD My Passport hard drive going invisible on a Mac system.
 Those possibilities could range from:

 - Cryptic Disk errors